 Why Engage Youth?

-According to the Jim Casey Youth Opportunities Initiative, effective youth-adult partnerships based in authentic youth engagement provide many benefits for young people:
+According to the Jim Casey Youth Opportunities Initiative, effective youth-adult partnerships based on authentic youth engagement provide many benefits for young people, including:

-- Offer opportunities to practice the problem-solving skills they will need in adulthood and strengthen the parts of the brain that drive those skills;
+- Offering opportunities to practice the problem-solving skills they will need in adulthood and strengthen the parts of the brain that drive those skills;

-- Increase their influence and personal stake in the community.
+- Increasing their influence and personal stake in the community.

 The Forum for Youth Investment, a national organization that focuses on getting young people ready for life, also strongly advocates for youth engagement in policies and programs.
-At the meeting, Thaddeus Ferber shared the Forum’s philosophy for why to engage youth in leadership activities, namely:
+At the meeting, Thaddeus Ferber shared the Forum’s philosophy on the importance of engaging youth in leadership activities, namely: